Logo of Landscape Atlas

 French Drains

 A French drain is a versatile, subsurface drainage workhorse.
-It consists of a trench lined with landscape fabric, filled with gravel, and containing a perforated pipe at the bottom9.
+It consists of a trench lined with landscape fabric, filled with gravel, and containing a perforated pipe at the bottom.
 The fabric prevents soil from clogging the gravel and pipe.
 Water from the surrounding soil seeps through the gravel, enters the perforated pipe, and is carried away to a designated outlet.
-French drains are excellent for solving problems with soggy soil, intercepting water moving down a slope, or relieving hydrostatic pressure against foundation walls4.
+French drains are excellent for solving problems with soggy soil, intercepting water moving down a slope, or relieving hydrostatic pressure against foundation walls.
 Installation requires careful excavation and precise sloping of the pipe to ensure water flows correctly.

 Catch Basins and Trench Drains

 These are surface-level solutions for capturing water before it spreads.
-A catch basin is essentially a grate set into a low point in the yard, connected to an underground pipe that carries the water away9.
+A catch basin is essentially a grate set into a low point in the yard, connected to an underground pipe that carries the water away.
 They are perfect for collecting runoff from downspouts or draining a concrete patio or driveway where water pools.
 A trench drain is a long, narrow grate system, often used along the edge of a driveway or walkway to intercept sheet flow.
 Both systems are highly effective for managing large volumes of surface water quickly.

 Swales and Rain Gardens